About Our Chapter.

 We were founded in September 2003 by the Founding Five: Shachar Golan, Ian Lin, Kelsey Schwenk, Kathy Cernocky, and Sara Haq.
 The Chapter was officially initiated by the National Office on December 7, 2003.
-Since then, the Delta Lambda Chapter has grown to become a thriving organization that has changed the nature of professional fraternities at the University of Pennsylvania.
-Through the initiatives of Professionalism, Philanthropy, and Community, Phi Gamma Nu has established a tradition of excellence.
+Since then, the Delta Lambda Chapter has grown to become a thriving organization that has changed the nature of professional development organizations at the University of Pennsylvania.
+Through the initiatives of Professionalism, Philanthropy, and Community, PGN has established a tradition of excellence.

 Since our inauguration, we have followed the Governing Principles of the National Chapter.
-As a chapter of the Phi Gamma Nu National Fraternity, we embrace the personality and spirit of its founding members.
+As a chapter of the PGN National Organization, we embrace the personality and spirit of its founding members.
 At the University of Pennsylvania, we are unique in having created an organization open to all.
 We believe that opportunities for the study of business should be provided to every individual, regardless of social or academic background.

-Phi Gamma Nu is dedicated to service.
-While we regularly engage in numerous events to benefit foundations, like CARE, Big Brother Big Sister, and the American Cancer Society, our fraternity is also the creator of Balls for Balls, a matzoh ball eating contest, where all proceeds benefit the Lance Armstrong Foundation.
+PGN is dedicated to service.
+While we regularly engage in numerous events to benefit foundations, like CARE, Big Brother Big Sister, and the American Cancer Society, our organization is also the creator of Balls for Balls, a matzoh ball eating contest, where all proceeds benefit the Lance Armstrong Foundation.
 This original fundraising event is just one example of our focus on fresh, creative events.

 Community is the cornerstone of our three pillars.
 We are dedicated to promoting brotherhood, support, and compassion within our organization.
 We host countless internal bonding events including skiing trips, Friendsgiving, scary movie nights, and formals.
 The bonds formed between our members transcend university and serve to last a lifetime.